iDarkLightning/LiteBot/plugins/standard/backups/README.md

       - "/home/servers/cmp:/bot/servers/cmp"
 ```

-On subsequent runs, you must start the bot using the following command
+On subsequent runs, you must start the bot using the following command otherwise the plugin will not load
 ```bash
 docker-compose -f docker-compose.yml -f volume-config.yml # You can include -d here if you would like to detach from the containers upon starting
 ```